quinlan-lab/constraint-tools/README.md

 ```
 train
       estimate kmer-dependent mutation probabilities
+visualize
+      start a web app that visualizes mutation counts as a function of genomic coordinate
 predict
-      call genomic regions predicted to be under negative selection
+      call genomic regions predicted to be under negative selection [not yet implemented]
 ```

-Required arguments are:
+Required arguments for `train` are:

 ```
 --genome STR